LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ## Preamble

-In the previous chapters, we have introduced the rich open data content of Civil IoT Taiwan.
-At the same time, we have presented various data analyses and processing from the perspective of time and space dimensions.
-In this chapter, we will further explore applications of machine learning and introduces two classic machine learning problems, namely the classification problem and the clustering problem.
+In the earlier sections, we've explored the extensive open data available through Civil IoT Taiwan.
+We've also looked at how this data can be analyzed and processed, focusing on different aspects of time and space.
+In this section, we're going to delve deeper into how machine learning can be applied to this data.
+We'll introduce two fundamental machine learning concepts: classification and clustering.

 ### Classification

-Classification problems are classic problems in machine learning theory.
-If we describe this problem more mathematically, we can assume that a set of data `X` has been classified, and the label set `Y` is obtained after each data is classified.
-The classification problem is constructing an effective classifier through this set of classified data and labels, which can find the corresponding label `Y'` for each piece of data from the unclassified data `X'`.

-Therefore, the focus of classification problems is to construct an efficient classifier.
-We will first build a model and use the labeled data for training to achieve this goal.
-Our goal is to make the model as close as possible to fit the distribution of these data and then use the final product model as a classifier to infer labels for unknown data.
+In machine learning, a common task is called a classification problem.
+Think of it like sorting things into different categories.
+Imagine we have a bunch of data points, let's call this group `X`, and we've sorted each one into specific categories, which we'll call `Y`.
+The challenge in classification is to create a smart tool, known as a classifier, that can look at new, unsorted data (`X'`) and correctly predict which category (`Y'`) they belong to, based on what it has learned from our sorted data.

+So, the main goal here is to build a really good classifier.
+To do this, we start by creating a model.
+This model is trained using our categorized data, which teaches it to recognize patterns and make good predictions.
+We want our model to be good at understanding how our data is spread out and then use it to guess the categories of new, unseen data.

-This process of building a classifier is called supervised learning in machine learning.
-Standard classifier models include the *[Nearest Neighbors](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm)*, *[SVM Classifier](https://en.wikipedia.org/wiki/Support-vector_machine)*, *[Decision Tree](https://en.wikipedia.org/wiki/Decision_tree)*, *[Random Forest](https://en.wikipedia.org/wiki/Random_forest)*, etc. In our later articles, we will not explain each model in depth but will only use these models directly as tools.
-Readers interested in these models can refer to relevant resources and do more in-depth exploration.
+This whole process is what's called supervised learning in the field of machine learning.
+Some popular types of classifiers are *[Nearest Neighbors](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm)*, *[SVM Classifier](https://en.wikipedia.org/wiki/Support-vector_machine)*, *[Decision Tree](https://en.wikipedia.org/wiki/Decision_tree)*, and *[Random Forest](https://en.wikipedia.org/wiki/Random_forest)*.
+We won't go into the details of how each model works in future articles but will use them as tools.
+For those interested in learning more about these models, plenty of resources are out there for a deeper dive.

 ### Clustering

-Clustering problems are very similar to classification problems.
-The main difference is that the classification problem uses labeled known data to infer unknown data, while clustering problems are entirely "out of thin air," forming data into different groupings.
+Clustering issues are a lot like classification issues, with a key difference.
+In classification, we use data with known labels to understand data with unknown labels.
+Clustering, on the other hand, is like starting from scratch.
+It involves organizing data into different groups without any prior labels.

-If we describe this problem more mathematically, we can assume that there is a set of entirely unlabeled data `X`.
-The clustering problem is to divide the data of `X` into `k` groups through a particular algorithm.
-The data in each data group has High similarity, while data within different groups are highly diverse.
+To put it in a more mathematical way, imagine we have a bunch of data, `X`, with no labels at all.
+The challenge of clustering is to split this `X` data into `k` groups using a specific method.
+The goal is to make sure that data within each group are very similar to each other, but quite different from data in other groups.

-The clustering algorithms are mainly based on the characteristics of the data and constantly judge the similarity and dissimilarities between the data.
-Then, they let similar data gathered together and made the different data mutually exclusive in the distribution.
-Standard clustering algorithms include [K-Means](https://en.wikipedia.org/wiki/K-means_clustering), [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN), [Hierarchical Clustering](https://en.wikipedia.org/wiki/Hierarchical_clustering), [BIRCH](https://en.wikipedia.org/wiki/BIRCH), etc. In our later articles, we will not explain each model in depth but will only use these models directly as tools.
-Readers interested in these models can refer to relevant resources and explore them more in-depth.
+The methods we use for clustering depend heavily on the nature of the data.
+These methods look at how similar or different the data points are from one another.
+They try to bring similar data points together, while keeping the different ones separate.
+Some well-known clustering techniques include [K-Means](https://en.wikipedia.org/wiki/K-means_clustering), [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN), [Hierarchical Clustering](https://en.wikipedia.org/wiki/Hierarchical_clustering), and [BIRCH](https://en.wikipedia.org/wiki/BIRCH).
+In future articles, we won't go into the details of each method.
+Instead, we'll use them as tools.
+If you're curious about these methods, you can find more information in other resources to explore them further.

 ## Package Installation and Importing

-In this article, we will use the andas, numpy, matplotlib, json, os, glob, math, seaborn, tqdm, datetime,  geopy, scipy, and warnings packages, which are pre-installed on our development platform, Google Colab, and do not need to be installed manually.
-However, we will also use three additional packages that Colab does not have pre-installed: pyCIOT, fastdtw and sklearn, as well as the TaipeiSansTCBeta-Regular font, which need to be installed by :
+In this article, we're working with several software packages that are already set up and ready to use on Google Colab, our development platform.
+These include `andas`, `numpy`, `matplotlib`, `json`, `os`, `glob`, `math`, `seaborn`, `tqdm`, `datetime`, `geopy`, `scipy`, and `warnings`.
+You won't need to install these separately.

+However, there are a few additional tools we'll need which aren't included in Google Colab by default.
+These are the `pyCIOT`, `fastdtw`, and `sklearn` packages, along with the `TaipeiSansTCBeta-Regular` font.
+We'll need to install these ourselves.

 ```python
 !pip3 install fastdtw --quiet